1805 Info 2c for John Crompton |

 ![]() |

-| Above: An abstract from the 2490 tons British Prince's passenger list showing the entry for Alfred and Johnson Duggleby, dated 28 June 1893, as two of the 399 passengers.
+| Above: An abstract from the 2490 tons British Prince's passenger list showing the entry for Alfred and Johnson DUGGLEBY, dated 28 June 1893, as two of the 399 passengers.
 Source: TNA BT 27/129, page 6 |

 | The America Line ship, on the Liverpool to Philadelphia route arrived in Philadelphia on 09 July 1893.
 Captain Mork was the Master.
 Its maiden voyage was on 12 April 1882. |

-Michael Duggleby and family emigrate to America
+Michael DUGGLEBY and family emigrate to America

 ![]() |

-| Above: An abstract for the 'Friesland's' passenger list 29 April 1903
+| Above: An abstract for the 'Friesland's' passenger

 Source: The National Archives (TNA) BT 27/399, page 13 |

-| The passenger list shows that ticket 13022 belonged to Michael Duggleby, a butcher, his wife A[llys]. and his children Alf[re]d, Irene, Archibald, and what appears to be L[eonard], who according to the family was born and died in 1903.
+| The passenger list shows that ticket 13022 belonged to Michael DUGGLEBY, a butcher, his wife A[llys]. and his children Alf[re]d, Irene, Archibald, and what appears to be L[eonard], who according to the family was born and died in 1903.
 However, there is no record of Leonard dying in the UK.
 It must be assumed that he travelled to and died in USA. |

 | The 'Friesland' of 4505 tons, being one of five older, smaller and slower ships on the Antwerp-New York run was transferred on long-term charter in 1903 to the American Line for its Philadelphia-Liverpool service.
 The vessel's passenger capacity was changed to 300 second class and 600 third class passengers.
 When the Duggleby's boarded there were 606 passengers and GC Apfield was the Master. | ![]() |

-The basic information on Ancestry World suggests Michael Duggleby:
+The basic information on Ancestry World suggests Michael DUGGLEBY:

-Michael Duggleby made two return crossings:
+Michael DUGGLEBY made two return crossings:

 The ships manifest indicates that he was to return to the US.
-An exhaustive research of the Duggleby name suggest that there was only one Michael Duggleby of that age at that time.
+An exhaustive research of the Duggleby name suggest that there was only one Michael DUGGLEBY of that age at that time.

-His marriage to Margaret louisa
+His marriage to Margaret Louisa CROMPTON

 ![]() |

-| Above: Margaret louisa Crompton's luggage label from the Georgic Source: Allys Swanson |
+period travel stickers.
+Right: Margaret Louisa CROMPTONs luggage label from the Georgic Source: Allys Swanson |

-| At this point there is no information about when the Georgic transferred to the Liverpool
+On 10 May 1934 MV Georgic became part of the fleet of the newly amalgamated Cunard-White Star Line.
+At this point there is no information about when the Georgic transferred to the Liverpool to New York run.
+Right: MV Georgic | ![]() |

 | Michael took the train to New York to meet the ship.
-The couple were married in New York, They later resided
+The couple were married in New

-at 2362 East Locust Street, Davenport, Iowa, USA.
+York.
+They later resided at 2362 East Locust Street, Davenport, Iowa, USA.

 Right: The approximate position of 2362 East Locust Street, Davenport at the junction of Duggleby Street North |